Norms in motivic homotopy theory: The norm–pullback–pushforward adjunctions

 \begin{remark} In the setting of Theorem~\ref{thm:norm-pullback}, the category $\scr C_{/S'}$ is the \emph{unique} category $\scr C'\subset_\fet\Sch_{S'}$ such that $f_\sharp(\scr C')\subset\scr C$ and $f^*(\scr C)\subset \scr C'$.
 Indeed, the unit map $X \to f^* f_\sharp X$ is finite étale, so $X \in \scr C'$ as soon as $f_\sharp X \in \scr C$, and consequently $\scr C_{/S'} \subset \scr C'$.
 The other inclusion is clear.
 Note also that if $\scr C$ is $\Sch_S$, $\Sm_S$, or $\FEt_S$, then $\scr C_{/S'}$ is $\Sch_{S'}$, $\Sm_{S'}$, or $\FEt_{S'}$, respectively. \end{remark}

 \begin{example} Let $f\colon S' \to S$ be a pro-smooth morphism, i.e., $S'$ is the limit of a cofiltered diagram of smooth $S$-schemes with affine transition maps.
-Then the assumptions of Theorem~\ref{thm:second-adjunction} hold if $\scr C\subset\Sch_S$ and $\scr C'\subset\Sch_{S'}$ are the full subcategories of pro-smooth schemes, since $\SH(\ph)$ satisfies pro-smooth base change.
+Then the assumptions of Theorem~\ref{thm:second-adjunction} hold if $\scr C\subset\Sch_S$ and $\scr C'\subset\Sch_{S'}$ are the full subcategories of pro-smooth schemes, since $\SH(\ph)$ satisfies pro-smooth base change (this follows from smooth base change and the continuity of $\SH(\ph)$ \cite[Proposition C.12(4)]{HoyoisGLV}).
 Together with Proposition~\ref{prop:categorical-props}(6), we obtain an adjunction

 \end{example}

 Although these results are mostly formal, the formalism is somewhat involved.
 It is not difficult to write down a functor $f_\otimes\colon \NAlg_{\scr C'}(\SH) \to \NAlg_\scr{C}(\SH)$, but constructing the adjunction is tricky.
 To that end we shall employ a small amount of $(\infty,2)$-category theory \cite[Appendix A]{GRderalg}.
 Informally, an $(\infty,2)$-category $\mathbf{C}$ is an $\infty$-category enriched in $\infty$-categories.
 Thus for $X,Y \in \mathbf{C}$ there is not just a mapping \emph{space} $\Map(X,Y) \in \mathcal{S}$ but also a mapping \emph{$\infty$-category} $\MAP(X,Y) \in \Cat_\infty$ such that $\Map(X,Y)=\MAP(X,Y)^\simeq$.
 The prime example of an $(\infty,2)$-category is $\mathbf{Cat}_\infty$: the objects of $\mathbf{Cat}_\infty$ are the $\infty$-categories, and for $\mathcal{C}, \mathcal{D} \in \mathbf{Cat}_\infty$ we have $\MAP(\mathcal{C}, \mathcal{D}) = \Fun(\mathcal{C}, \mathcal{D})$.